(OCR) A-Level Media Studies

 If you want to become more confident in discussing ideas and important issues, learn more about how producers communicate ideas to the audience, and show off your practical skills by devising and creating your own media production, then you really need to pick A Level Media Studies.
 OCR’s specification gives you lots of opportunities to apply critical and theoretical frameworks to media texts so you can develop your understanding of their impact on the world.

-This overview of the specification includes information about what to expect int the exam and some thoughts about the coursework (NEA).
+This overview of the 2025 specification includes information about what to expect in the exam papers and some thoughts about the coursework (NEA).

 Summary of Assessment